emilygibbons/emilygibbons/README.md

 <h2> ⚡About Me:</h2>

-I'm in my final year of a Computer Engineering Degree, graduating in May 2022.
-Outside school, I love to cook, enjoy music and being active!
+I graduated from Computer Engineering in April 2022 and I am currently working my first post-graduation job doing software development.
+Outside of work, I love to work on technical side projects, cook, play musical instruments and being active!

 <h2>📫 How to reach me:</h2>